 Participations in the Fund is offered at \$1.00 per unit subject to the Bank determining otherwise.
-The minimum initial subscription for units by an unit holder is \$500 and any subsequent purchase an unit holder is \$1.00 or such other amount as the Bank may, in each case, prescribe as the minimum investment, except in the instances of the re-investment of any distributions payable in the Fund.
+The minimum initial subscription for units by a unitholder is \$500 and any subsequent purchase a unitholder makes is \$1.00 or such other amount as the Bank may, in each case, prescribe as the minimum investment, except in the instances of the re-investment of any distributions payable in the Fund.